adjust/marmalade_sdk/README.md

 #### <a id="scheme-ios">Set up custom URL scheme in iOS

-In iOS, you need to set up the custom URL scheme name, but unlike Android, all what needs to be edited is your app's `.mkb` file.
-You need to add following lines to the `deployment` part of your app's `.mkb` file:
+In iOS, you need to set up the custom URL scheme name, but unlike Android, all that needs to be edited is your app's `.mkb` file.
+You need to add the following lines to the `deployment` part of your app's `.mkb` file:

 ```
 iphone-bundle-url-name = com.your.bundle